Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Methodology

 \section{Methodology}

 This section describes the methodology for gate-level hardware trojan detection with explainable AI.
 Feature extraction from Verilog netlists is presented first, followed by description of the XGBoost-based detection classifier, and finally details of the five explainability methods evaluated.
-The evaluation includes one domain-aware method (Property-Based), one inherently interpretable method (Case-Based k-NN), and three model-agnostic techniques (LIME, SHAP, and Gradient Attribution).
-The methodology enables systematic comparison of domain-aware versus model-agnostic explainability for hardware security applications.
+The evaluation covers two top-level categories: one domain-aware method (Property-Based, M1) and four model-agnostic methods (M2--M5).
+Within the model-agnostic category, two sub-categories are distinguished: one precedent-driven method that is inherently interpretable through precedence from training data (Case-Based k-NN, M2), and three mathematical methods, also known as feature attribution methods in the XAI literature (LIME, SHAP, and Gradient Attribution, M3--M5).
+Figure~\ref{fig:method_taxonomy} illustrates this hierarchy; Table~\ref{tab:method_taxonomy} details the theoretical basis and primary axis of each method.